-In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
-Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-There were no such guarantees outstanding at December 31, 2016 and 2015.
-In addition, from time to time, the Company may provide for a commitment to a portfolio company for investment in an existing or new security.
-At December 31, 2016 and 2015, the Company was obligated to existing portfolio companies for unfunded commitments of \$43.5 million and \$13.1 million, respectively.
-Of the \$43.5 million total unfunded commitments at December 31, 2016, \$42.5 million was on our aggregate \$85.0 million equity commitment to BCIC Senior Loan Partners, LLC, a newly formed joint venture (see Note 5 to the consolidated financial statements).
+In the normal course of business, we may enter into guarantees on behalf of portfolio companies.
+Under these arrangements, we would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
+There were no such guarantees outstanding at December 31, 2017 and 2016.
+In addition, from time to time, we may provide for a commitment to a portfolio company for investment in an existing or new security.
+At December 31, 2017 and 2016, we were obligated to existing portfolio companies for unfunded commitments of \$42.1 million and \$43.5 million, respectively.
+Of the \$42.1 million total unfunded commitments at December 31, 2017, \$12.7 million was on our aggregate \$85.0 million equity commitment to the Senior Loan Partners (see Note 5 to the consolidated financial statements).
 We maintain sufficient cash on hand and available borrowings to fund such unfunded commitments should the need arise.